alexgo-io/alexlab-doc/docs/product-features/staking/how-to.md

-# 🧑‍🏫 How to stake
+# 🧑‍🏫 How to Stake on ALEX

 Staking on ALEX takes a few easy steps.
 In short, it consists of locking up your tokens temporarily to earn rewards.
 In staking, time is measured in cycles, and at the end of each cycle, you will be able to harvest your rewards.